what is it?

 Used as an intensive camp: Each morning or afternoon session, a new material set is introduced.
 Teachers can use extra sessions to dig deeper into lessons that are the most compelling for their students.
 The material sets encourage exploration beyond the specific included spatial reasoning challenges.

-Used as an independent project that 2 students can work on together during choice time or enrichment periods, or in a homeschool setting: Students work through the material sets and challenges sequentially, but, at their own pace, allowing more time for exploration of the materials that they particularly enjoy.
+Used as an independent project that 2 students can work on together during choice time or enrichment periods, or in a homeschool setting: Students work through the material sets and challenges sequentially, but, at their own pace, allowing more time for exploration of the materials.

 who designed it?

-The Curriculum Aligns with Relevant Standards The think3d! curriculum aligns with the Common Core State Standards as they relate to STEM education.
+The Curriculum Aligns with Relevant Standards Think3d aligns with the Common Core State Standards as they relate to STEM education.
 Think3d also aligns with the Next Generation Science Standards Initiative and its commitment to "raise engineering design to the same level as scientific inquiry in classroom instruction."

 The Curriculum Appeals to All Children Think3d engages all children, cutting across gender stereotypes and challenging a range of students, both those for whom science and math come easily and those recognizably struggling academically and/or behaviorally.